 James Routledge - Pencarrow Lighthouse Half Marathon

 James competed in the Pencarrow Lighthouse Half Marathon which follows the coastal path from Eastbourne to Baring Head.
-He decided to fundraise for Parkinson's New Zealand as a member of his family had been recently diagnosed.
-James raised a hefty $620 for us, for which we are extremely grateful!
+He decided to fundraise for Parkinson's New Zealand, as a member of his family had been recently diagnosed.
+James raised $620 for us, for which we are extremely grateful!

-Brian took up the challenge of participating in not one but two mud runs called the Tough Mudder.
+Brian took up the challenge of participating in not one, but two mud runs called the Tough Mudder.
 This is an 18km mud run with demanding obstacles.
-The races coincided with Parkinson's Awareness Week, and with a close family member living with Parkinson's, he chose to raise money for a cause close to his heart.
-He raised a terrific $650 for Parkinson's New Zealand.
+The races coincided with Parkinson's Awareness Week, and with a close family member living with Parkinson's, Brain chose to raise money for a cause close to his heart.
+Thank you, Brian, for the $650 you’ve raised for Parkinson's New Zealand.

-Stephen Gibson - 10km Stadium to Surf Charity Walk
+Stephen Gibson - Stadium to Surf Charity Walk

 Stephen Gibson is an amazing fundraiser--he's helped raise funds to support many great causes in Dunedin.
-He took part in the 10km Stadium to Surf Charity Walk and raised over $775 for Parkinson's New Zealand.
+He took part in the 10 kilometre, Stadium to Surf Charity Walk, and raised over $775 for Parkinson's New Zealand!

 Swar Sadhana School of Indian Music and Dance

 Swar Sadhana School of Indian Music and Dance held a wonderful concert in Auckland and donated the proceeds from the concert to Parkinson's New Zealand.
 They raised a whopping $4,500 for us.
 Thanks to everyone who took part and our wonderfully close-knit Indian community in Auckland!

 The Rose Singers took part in a pantomime performance to raise funds for Parkinson's New Zealand and raised a fantastic $1,500 for our cause!

 Noah McNeill, age 9, held a raffle at Sacred Heart Primary School in Petone to raise funds and awareness for Parkinson's New Zealand.
-A big thank you to Noah and to the Lower Hutt and Petone businesses that supported Noah's raffle.
-You raised an amazing $750 for Parkinson's New Zealand!
+A big thank you to Noah, and to the Lower Hutt and Petone businesses that supported Noah's raffle.
+For your splendid efforts Noah, an amazing $750 has been raised for Parkinson's New Zealand!

-While many people run marathons, there are other ways to raise money for Parknison's New Zealand.
+While many people run marathons, there are other ways to raise money for Parkinson's New Zealand!
 Shane Sibenaler from Taranaki raised over $500 for cutting off his beard!
 We appreciate that Shane could make this massive gesture to his Dad, who was diagnosed with Parkinson's disease.